janmayer/talks/cloudless-testing-serverless-applications/talk.md

 * Part of your codebase (can be refactored!)
 * Not an exact science
-  * Write behavior, not procedures
+  * Strive for symmetry
-  * Hide irrelevant details, but not too much
+  * Hide irrelevant details
-  * Consider Shortcuts
+  * Consider shortcuts
 * If need tests for your tests, you have gone too far

 <!--